ansys/pydpf-core/docs/source/user_guide/xmlfiles.rst

 =============
 DPF XML files
 =============
-This page describes the ``DataProcessingCore.xml``and ``Plugin.xml`` XML files provided with the DPF software.
+This page describes the ``DataProcessingCore.xml`` and ``Plugin.xml`` XML files provided with DPF.
 These XML files work on both Linux and Windows because they contain content for both of these operating systems.

 These XML files must be located alongside the plugin DLL files on Windows or